PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 ### b.
 Cost analysis

-The Oculus Quest 2 is provided by the school, so for groups the hardware had no cost, but the price of 1 VR headset is 350€.
+The Oculus Quest 2 is provided by the school, so for groups, the hardware had no cost, but the price of 1 VR headset is 350€.

 <br>

 ### c.
 Security considerations

-On the software side, this project can't really be threatened because we don't plan to integrate a client/server system for the moment, the project won't be public so only people inside the school will have access to it.
+On the software side, this project can't be threatened because we don't plan to integrate a client/server system for the moment, the project won't be public so only people inside the school will have access to it.
 On the hardware side, this project is based on virtual reality, so for people who have never used this type of technology, there may be symptoms of cyberkinetosis.

 > *cyberkinetosis: pallor, feeling of uneasiness, visual disturbances, disorientation, headache, tiredness, dizziness, nausea, vomiting, tachycardia, hypersalivation*